 Almond milk.
 You can use any dairy or dairy-free milk you have on hand.

 Vanilla.
-Another important flavor boost to these decadent banana pancakes.
+Another important flavor boost to these decadent apple cider pumpkin pancakes.

 Canola oil.
 I like to use a high-quality organic version of this oil by La Tourangelle, however, you can substitute with coconut oil or melted vegan butter, if preferred.

 What Kind of Milk Works For Apple Cider Pumpkin Pancakes?